 By Joey Asher

 I recently read surgeon and journalist Atul Gawande’s bestseller “The Checklist Manifesto: How to Get Things Right.”
-It’s about the amazing power of simple checklists.
+It’s about the power of checklists.
 For example, a five-step checklist saved 1,500 lives and $200 million by reducing infections in Michigan hospitals.

 The first step on that checklist was that the doctor must remember to wash his or her hands.